8 Proven Health Benefits of Celery Seeds

 Cardiovascular Support

 Celery seeds have been shown to reduce blood pressure in people with moderate to high blood pressure.
 This is partly due to celery seed’s phthalides, which lower the level of stress hormones in your body.
 In addition, celery seeds are high in potassium, which helps blood vessels dilate.
 Both of these together encourage the blood to pump freely and relieve tension in the blood vessel walls.
-This can lower your risk of heart attack and stroke, as well as coronary heart disease.
 A team of Chinese researchers published in the Nutrient’s Journal that celery has a great potential in preventing and treating cardiovascular diseases.
 [5]

 Sleep Support